NOAA-OceanExploration/WaterColumnHighlighter/README.md

 [logging]
 log_interval = 10

+[aws]
+use_aws = false  # Set to true to enable AWS training s3_bucket_name = "your-s3-bucket-name"  # Name of the S3 bucket
+s3_data_prefix = "data/"  # Prefix for the data in the S3 bucket
+aws_region = "us-west-2"  # AWS region where your resources are located
 ```

-Paths: Update the paths to your video directory, CSV annotations, model save location, and cache directories.
+- **Paths**: Update the paths to your video directory, CSV annotations, model save location, and cache directories.
-Data: Set the frame rate for sampling frames from the videos.
+- **Data**: Set the frame rate for sampling frames from the videos.
-Training: Configure hyperparameters such as batch size, number of epochs, learning rate, model architecture, and training strategies.
+- **Training**: Configure hyperparameters such as batch size, number of epochs, learning rate, model architecture, and training strategies.
-Augmentation: Adjust data augmentation parameters to improve model generalization.
+- **Augmentation**: Adjust data augmentation parameters to improve model generalization.
-Logging: Set intervals for logging training progress.
+- **Logging**: Set intervals for logging training progress.
+- **AWS**: Configure AWS settings to enable training on EC2 with data from S3.

 ## Usage